Gajol/ApplicationArchitecture/ARA-TOC.md

   All applications, regardless or criticality, must have a documented backup and recovery procedure.
 This needs to be exercised on a regular basis (at least annually) and must be done prior to deployment to production.

+1. Develop as per the Criticality of the Application

-  Business critical applications require a BCP and DR plan to be documented and reviewed on a regular basis.
+  Business critical applications require a Business Continuity Plan (BCP) and Disaster Recovery Plan (DRP) to be documented and reviewed on a regular basis.
+The DRP must be excercised routinely.

-  - [ ] Enterprise Architecture : Formally identify the criticality of applications and record this in the department's official configuration management database (CMDB).
+  - [ ] Enterprise Architecture Gap : Formally identify the criticality of applications and record this in the department's official configuration management database (CMDB).
 Note: *As of this writing the CMDB is not the official source of truth for the list of critical applications.
-The project should clearly identity if this application is critical.
+The project should clearly identity if this application is critical to allow for analysis and design of the quality attributes required for a critical application.

 1. Build Less and Stay Lean